brayden-s-haws/collab-email-journal/README.md

 - **Security Controls**: Email validation ensures only authorized contacts can submit responses

 ## Customization Guide
-This system is designed to be easily adapted for different couples or relationship types:
+This system is designed to be easily adapted for different groups or relationship types:

 1. **Personalize Question Prompts**: